smefpw/vgkNoMore/README.md

 An application which is designed to disable Riot Games Vanguard, by editing it's service config.
 Requires restart.

-The service cannot be stopped, I have already attempted to.
+The service cannot be stopped in the current session, I have already attempted to.